It's official! St. Clair County High School Band to perform in London

-The three London officials were Duncan Sandys, Lizzy Bone and Robert Bone.
-Sandys is a patron of the New Year’s Day Parade and a former Lord Mayor of Westminster.
+The three London officials who visited the school were Duncan Sandys, Lizzy Bone and Robert Bone.
+Sandys is a patron of the New Year’s Day Parade and a former lord mayor of Westminster.

-Sandys said it was important for him to be at St. Clair County High School Tuesday.
+Sandys said it was important for him to be at St. Clair County High School on Tuesday.

 “The idea that this band is going to come to London is wonderful,” Sandys said.
 “We’ve heard great things about the band, and we are looking forward to them wowing the people of London on New Year’s Day.”

-St. Clair County High School Superintendent Mike Howard said this is an incredible opportunity to know students from Odenville have the chance to go to London to perform in the New Year’s Day Parade.
+St. Clair County Schools Superintendent Mike Howard said it was incredible to know students from Odenville will have the chance to go to London to perform in the New Year’s Day Parade.

 “It’s a chance of a lifetime for these students,” Howard said.

-Odenville Mayor Rodney “Buck” Christian said it is an extreme honor for the SCCHS band to be selected to participate in this parade.
+Odenville Mayor Rodney “Buck” Christian said it was a great honor for the SCCHS band to be selected to participate.

 “I feel as a community, city, county and region that we need to get behind this band and fully support them in their fundraising efforts to make sure each band student has the opportunity to attend,” Christian said.